claughinghouse/theredone.io/content/posts/2020/11/weekly-update-7-nov-2020.md

 - [ ] Move more of my [Home-Assistant][1] [config][2] to my new server

-  - Still in process, check out my [git repo][2]!
+  - In progress, check out my [git repo][2]!

 - [ ] Update some of my [Home-Assistant][1] [UI][2] and start creating a _tabletized_ version to mount on the wall

-  - On hold for now since I need to determine what size tablet, how many, and where and how they will be mounted
+  - On hold, since I need to determine what size tablet, how many, and where and how they will be mounted

 ## Future